 Automatic Stay for a Car Loan and Other Debts

 With a Chapter 13 bankruptcy case, any co-debtors are provided with an automatic stay.
 When spouses have a joint debt, one party could file bankruptcy, giving them enough time to pay off the debt through the proposed plan.

 An automatic stay is put into effect the moment you file for bankruptcy.
 It is a temporary legal injunction from the federal courts prohibiting your creditors from pursuing debt collection from you.
 Creditors will no longer be able to attempt to collect a debt from you.

 This includes wage garnishments, home foreclosure, child support, credit card collections, and vehicle repossessions.
 It immediately gives financial relief to the debtor and provides peace of mind.

-Since creditors may continue to harass you, they are legally prohibited from doing so; you may be able to take legal actions.
+Since creditors may continue to harass you, they are legally prohibited from doing so; you may be able to take legal action.
 Your legal counsel will be able to advise you and represent you if you need it.

 You may require a Chapter 13 bankruptcy plan so it doesn’t affect your inheritance.
 May require credit counseling, a debtor education course, or another payment plan.

 If you are experiencing financial difficulties and are considering filing for Chapter 13, call our office to schedule your free consultation.
 We can help you navigate this stressful and challenging legal process.

 The State of Georgia has three United States Bankruptcy Court districts:

-On the occasions that you cannot make your payments on time successfully, the trustee will request a dismissal of the case as a hardship case or a conversion to a Chapter 7 bankruptcy.
+On the occasions that you cannot successfully make your payments on time, the trustee will request a dismissal of the case as a hardship case or a conversion to a Chapter 7 bankruptcy.
 Then, many of your non-exempt assets will be sold to cover the debts.
 This will be determined on a case-by-case basis in GA.

 Obtaining Chapter 13 Bankruptcy Credit Counseling